 Learning has evolved into always-on continuous knowledge-gathering.
 Employees now spend an average 24 minutes per week in training but spend many hours learning on the job.
 They learn what they need to know untethered from the LMS, using online learning, search engines, and a collaborative work environment.

-L&D professionals are now facilitators of the learning experience, and when learners seek, consume, and share learning outside the LMS, L&D does not manage it.
+L&D professionals are now facilitators of the enterprise learning experience, and when learners seek, consume, and share learning outside the LMS, L&D does not manage it.
 The learning management system has become but one component of the modern learning experience.

 Should You Modernize or Replace Your LMS?

 Despite the predictions, the LMS market is still strong.
 For now, there are functions the current LMS can do better than other tools.

 - Deliver, track, and report on compliance training.
 In heavily regulated industries, LMS applications capture and update management on required training and submit reports automatically to governing authorities.

 - Manage quality and consistency of learning across the organization and alert managers to deficiencies.

 - Deliver learning to partners to support distribution and sales channels.

 - Create revenue streams by offering training to partners, customers, or the public at large.